MJRML/MJRML.github.io/README.md

 **Database Management:** Postgresql

-## Data Science and Machine learning Projects
+## <br>Data Science and Machine learning Projects</br>

--	Developed and modeled a Network Intrusion Detection System, utilizing a Neural Network classification system in Python with Tensorflow
+- Designed and developed a Network Intrusion Detection System (NIDS) leveraging a Neural Network classification model implemented in Python using TensorFlow.

--	Performing ETL on large datasets and creating pipelines in Azure ML and locally to train and deploy models within azure.
+- Executed ETL (Extract, Transform, Load) processes on large datasets and built data pipelines in Azure Machine Learning, to facilitate model training and deployment within the Azure environment.

--	Performing complex SQL query’s in PostgreSQL and analyzing the data, to identify trends, patterns and correlations using Python
+- Conducted advanced SQL queries in PostgreSQL, performing data analysis to identify trends, patterns, and correlations, and utilized Python for further data manipulation and insights extraction.

--	Working on Supervised and Unsupervised Machine Learning models such as Linear Regression, Logistic Regression, Decision Trees, KMeans Clustering, XGBoost, Random Forests both locally and in Azure.
+- Engineered and optimized both supervised and unsupervised machine learning models, including Linear Regression, Logistic Regression, Decision Trees, KMeans Clustering, XGBoost, and Random Forest, both locally and within Azure environments.

--	Implemented AutoML and model management solutions using Azure, including pipeline design and MLOPS.
+- Implemented AutoML workflows and model management solutions on Azure, focusing on pipeline design and MLOps practices to streamline deployment and lifecycle management.

--	Conducted data-scraping using beautiful soup and performing EDA pre-processing the data before modelling
+- Conducted data scraping using BeautifulSoup and performed data preprocessing tasks to ensure high-quality input for machine learning model training.

-- Worked on Business Intelligent solutions using Tableau to visualize and present user friendly data project dashboards and charts.
+- Developed Business Intelligence solutions utilizing Tableau to create visually engaging and user-friendly dashboards and reports for data analysis and decision-making.

--	NLP projects on TensorFlow, which include Sentiment Analysis, Fake news detector and Spam email classification
+- NLP projects using TensorFlow, including Sentiment Analysis, Fake News Detection, and Spam Email Classification to extract valuable insights from textual data.